Equalizing IIR filters for a constant group delay.

 If we see the frequency response of an all-pass filter, we will see a constant magnitude of 0 dB in all frequencies, and a phase that goes from 0 to 2pi.
-This kind of filters are used to change the phase of a signal keeping their amplitude.
+This kind of filter is used to change the phase of a signal keeping its amplitude.
 As we said in the previous post, the group delay is the derive of the phase, so if we can change the phase of the signal, we can change its group delay, and in some cases, configuring this all-pass filters correctly, we can achieve systems that have linear phase.
 To do this, we are going to create a chain of biquad filters, where some of them are in charge to filter and change the magnitude of the signal, and others will correct the phase delay.
 For this example, we will design a pass-band filter to the band from 4 to 8 kHz.

 In order to continue with the previous post, we will redesign the medium frequency band, this time using an IIR filter.
-As this filter can achieve greater attenuation than low order FIR filters, we will define our filter as a band-pass filter a little bit more restrictive, with a pass band from 500hz to 5kHz, and an attenuation of at least 27 dB at 200 Hz and 8kHz.
+As this filter can achieve greater attenuation than low-order FIR filters, we will define our filter as a band-pass filter a little bit more restrictive, with a pass band from 500hz to 5kHz, and an attenuation of at least 27 dB at 200 Hz and 8kHz.

-First, we need to configure the band pass filter.
+First, we need to configure the band-pass filter.
 We can do this by entering the frequency values on the table, or by moving the points in the bode diagram.
 The configuration of the filter is the next.

 We will notice that the shape of the output signal has changed with respect to the input signal.
 This effect is due to the different delay that each signal experiment.

 To improve this response, we need to configure the all-pass filters, To do this, there are several methods based on mathematics, and also come methods based on machine learning.
-In this example we will use a powerful feature of this software.
+In this example, we will use a powerful feature of this software.
 On the top of the window, we can click over the 3 points to enable the addition of all-pass filters biquad to our system.

-Now on the bode diagram, we can add points that are corresponding with pole-zeroes pairs of all-pass biquad filters, whose will change the phase of the filter.
-In this case I have added 3 pairs, that are corresponding with 3 biquads, and the group delay variation will decrease significantly in the pass band.
+Now on the bode diagram, we can add points that are corresponding with pole-zeroes pairs of all-pass biquad filters, which will change the phase of the filter.
+In this case, I have added 3 pairs, that are corresponding with 3 biquads, and the group delay variation will decrease significantly in the pass band.
 On the other side, the global delay has been increased due to the addition of 3 more stages to the filter.